szczyglis-dev/py-gpt/README.md

 **Examples (tutorial files)**

-See the `examples` directory in this repository with examples of custom launcher, plugin, vector store, LLM (LangChain and LlamaIndex) provider and data loader:
+See the `examples` directory in this repository with examples of custom launcher, plugin, vector store, LLM provider and data loader:

 - `examples/custom_launcher.py`